Kallepan/primer-designer/README.md

 ### Config files

 - Please use the config.yaml file and primer3_settings.yaml to adjust the settings of the pipeline
-- For a detailed overview of how to run the pipeline please refer to: [.sample/README.md](.sample/README.md)
+- For a detailed overview of how to run the pipeline please refer to [this file](.sample/README.md)

 ### Software

-- [.sample/environment.yaml](.sample/environment.yaml) contains a list of all required software to run the pipeline.
+- [This file](.sample/environment.yaml) contains a list of all required software to run the pipeline.
 This pipeline uses the mamba environment manager to install all required software.
 If run using snakemake, the --use-conda flag will automatically install all required software using the environment.yaml file.

+- [This file](workflow/README.md) provides a detailed overview of the steps employed in the pipeline and how each of its modules/steps work.
+It is very detailed.